Collision with water

 Investigation information

 Jonathan (Jon) Lee is the Western Regional Manager for the Transportation Safety Board of Canada (TSB) in Edmonton, Alberta.
-He has been an aircraft investigator for 19 years, and has been managing the Edmonton office for eight of those years.
+He has been an aircraft investigator since 1999, and has been managing the Edmonton office since 2004.
 He has been involved in approximately 50 investigations.
 Mr. Lee has also participated in foreign investigations that involve Canadian aerospace products.
 Working with the National Transportation Safety Board (United States), the Aviation Safety Council (Taiwan), Aviation and Railway Accident Investigation Board (South Korea), and the Aviation Accident Investigation Board (Mongolia) has made Mr. Lee appreciate the importance of the TSB’s role in global aviation.

 Before working in accident investigation, Mr. Lee gained industry experience as a pilot in operations ranging from regional airlines and transcontinental cargo to medevac and flight instruction.
 He has flown over 35 types of aircraft and has accumulated 6500 flight hours.
 He maintains a valid and current airline transport pilot license.